CO-FOUNDER, Op-ed and Photography EDITOR

-Arzu is a BA Geography graduate from the London School of Economics and Political Science (LSE) and ambassador of the Royal Geographical Society with the Institute of British Geographers (RGS-IBG).
-Her work as a political ecologist examines issues at the intersection of nature and society, such as environmental justice, conservation, the securitization of the environment and human-wildlife conflict.
-When she is not conducting research expeditions on gendered impacts of climate change, she’s almost always dancing Argentine Tango, searching for a new place to dive with sharks or trying to come up with a new project.
+Arzu is a BA Geography graduate from the London School of Economics and Political Science, and Fellow of the Royal Geographical Society with the Institute of British Geographers (RGS-IBG).
+Her work as a political ecologist examines issues at the intersection of nature and society, such as climate change, race and environmental justice, human-wildlife conflict, food security, and climate change.
+After supporting several humanitarian relief efforts in Turkey and Greece, she spent two years working on human trafficking issues after natural disasters in Asia.
+When she is not conducting research expeditions on the gendered impacts of climate change in Cuba, she’s almost always dancing Argentine Tango or searching for a new place to dive with sharks.

 Marta Santivanez Fernandez

-Marta is a journalist currently pursuing an MSc in International Social and Public Policy, with a concentration on migration, at the London School of Economics and Political Science .
+Marta is a journalist and researcher currently exploring the intersection of migration, labor, gender and climate change.
 She is passionate about why people move, and what pushes restrictions upon this movement.
-Her work breaking news for Agencia EFE has been published in multiple international outlets.
+Her reporting critically reflects on policy decisions behind notable events.
+She has a broad international experience working and volunteering in Spain, the United States, Bosnia-Herzegovina, Cuba and England.
+She is half-way through an MSc in International Social and Public Policy at the London School of Economics and Political Science, and holds a BA in Politics from SOAS, University of London.
 Beyond her career, she loves a good book of fiction and a dark joke over a pint.
-She will be found at any given time with at least one loaf of bread in her purse.
+She will be found at any given time with at least one loaf of bread in her bag.

-Grace is a 3rd year BSc Politics and International Relations student at the London School of Economics and Political Science, and Events Manager at Women in Foreign Policy, a platform that aims to inspire young women to pursue a career in foreign policy.
-She has previously interned with the Permanent Mission of Singapore to the United Nations in New York.
-Aside from her dabbles in foreign policy and international development, she freelances in graphic design and videography.
+Grace is a third-year BSc Politics and International Relations student at the London School of Economics and Political Science, and Events Manager at Women in Foreign Policy, a platform that aims to inspire young women to pursue a career in foreign policy.
+Aside from her dabbles in foreign policy and international development, she freelances in graphic design, videography and anything else digital.
 You’d probably be more likely to find her in a burger joint than a lecture theatre during the week, (un)fortunately.